Updated August 2019

 Medical Marijuana in Florida

 Florida had in place a very restrictive high-CBD, low-THC marijuana law for a couple of years before 71 percent of voters approved Amendment 2 in November 2016 to allow full medical cannabis.
-Amendment 2 goes into effect January 3, 2017, but the Department of Health then has another six months of the effective date to set regulations for the issuance of identification cards and registration of medical marijuana treatment centers.
+Amendment 2 went into effect January 3, 2017, and the Florida Legislature passed legislation that implemented the amendment in July 2017.

 Under Florida’s Right to Medical Marijuana Initiative, patients suffering from debilitating medical conditions are allowed medical use of marijuana provided they have a doctor’s recommendation and an identification card.
 Home cultivation for medical purposes is not permitted under the law.
 The law does allow qualifying patients to have a caregiver who is at least 21 years old to assist in the collection and administering of medical cannabis.